 is one of the finest and most distinct bass players on the Norwegian jazz scene of today.
 His skills and musical maturity make him the perfect trio member.
 He has a special warm and lyrical way of treating the bass, being steady and experimental at the same time, bringing it all together and yet showing openness, willingness, and constantly searching for new sounds.

-Mats is a highly attractive musician and can also be heard as a member of the three ECM-asociated groups Tord Gustavsen Ensemble, the Source, Wolfert Brederode Quartet, as well as several albums on the Hubro-label.
+Mats is a highly attractive musician and can also be heard as a member of the three ECM-asociated groups Tord Gustavsen Ensemble, the Source, Trygve Seim, Wolfert Brederode Quartet, as well as several albums on the Hubro-label.

 Pianist Harmen Fraanje (b.
 1976 in Roosendaal, The Netherlands)